pawelzeja098/DicomToPngMaui/README.md

 Extract images from dicom container.

+## Done:
+- login page (login: admin, password: admin)
+- implemented uploading files
+- unpacking dicom file
+- save images from dicom as png

 ## TO DO:

--add and customize main page
--implement uploading files
+- fix problem with adroid app
+- customize application to be prettier

+## Using:
--unpack dicom file and extract images
+- fo-dicom to unpack dicom file
+- SkiaSharp to save png images